ankoure/gtfs_rt_rater/README.md

-Based on the project structure and code, here's a README for the project:

 # GTFS Realtime Rater

 A Rust CLI tool for parsing and analyzing GTFS Realtime feeds.
 It calculates statistics about the completeness and quality of transit feed data.